 Milestones of the University of Houston B. S. in Petroleum Engineering

-- New program approved by Texas Higher Education Coordinating Board - January, 2009
+- Program re-approved by Texas Higher Education Coordinating Board - January, 2009

 - First class admitted to program Fall 2009

-The vision of the University of Houston Petroleum Engineering Program is to be a center of world-class petroleum engineering education, research and service in Houston, the center of the world petroleum industry.
+The vision of the University of Houston Petroleum Engineering Department is to be a center of world-class petroleum engineering education, research and service in Houston, the center of the world petroleum industry.

-The mission of the Petroleum Engineering Program at the University of Houston is to educate students to become highly qualified petroleum engineers, to conduct innovative research in petroleum engineering and related interdisciplinary areas, and provide service to the profession and to society.
+The mission of the University of Houston Petroleum Engineering Department is to educate students to become highly qualified petroleum engineers, to conduct innovative research in petroleum engineering and related interdisciplinary areas, and provide service to the profession and to society.

-Graduates of the University of Houston Petroleum Engineering Program will:
+Graduates of the University of Houston Petroleum Engineering Department will:

-- address the challenges of the world’s energy needs by practices that are
+- address the challenges of the world’s energy needs responsibly,

-• become leaders in industry, academe, and government.
+- be leaders in industry, academia, and government.